 Call it what you will: An eating plan, a lifestyle, a diet, a philosophy, but few things garner such heated debate as how to lose weight.
-The truth is, whether you’re on a low-carb keto program, devoted to the Paleo lifestyle, all in to the Whole 30 or remain committed to low-fat eating, these plans have more in common than you think.
+The truth is, whether you’re on a low-carb keto program, devoted to the Paleo lifestyle, all in on the Whole 30, or remain committed to low-fat eating, these plans have more in common than you think.
 What’s more, follow any one of them religiously, and you’ll likely notice results.

 1. Eat more vegetables

 Using a layered approach is another great way to build a good veggie habit.
-For example, start with a food you already enjoy — say, pasta — and layer some veggies into your bowl.
+For example, start with a food you already enjoy — say, pasta — and layer some vegetables into your bowl.
 This can help you explore a new food with one you already love eating, and from there, you can try new ways to savor it.
 Take spinach, for instance.
-After trying it with pasta, you may want fold it into an omelet or another favorite food, or explore it on its own with different cooking techniques (sautéed or steamed) or different flavor additions (garlic or golden raisins).
+After trying it with pasta, you may want to fold it into an omelet or another favorite food, or explore it on its own with different cooking techniques (sautéed or steamed) or different flavor additions (garlic or golden raisins).
 The possibilities are limitless!

 2. Eat less sugar

 You can blame biology for your sweet tooth.
 We’re hardwired to have a preference for sweets, and this drive is universal and begins early on, according to research on the subject.
-Sugar makes food taste good, so food companies add it to everything from breads to soups to salad dressings to cereals, yogurts and more.
+Sugar makes food taste good, so food companies add it to everything from breads to soups to salad dressings to cereals, yogurts, and more.
 This adds up to way too much sugar!

 On average, Americans consume more than 19 teaspoons of sugar per day — far in excess of the American Heart Association’s 6 teaspoon limit for women and 9 teaspoon limit for men.
-This is not doing your waistline any favors, which is why every weight loss plan advocates eating less sugar.
+This is not doing your waistline any favors, which is why every weight-loss plan advocates eating less sugar.

 There has been some confusion that a low-fat diet means you can feast on low-fat cookies and other treats, but this, again, is the food manufacturers’ influence.
-The true intent of low-fat dining is to eat more healthful foods that are naturally low in fat: fruits, vegetables, beans, lean proteins and whole grains.
+The true intent of low-fat dining is to eat more healthful foods that are naturally low in fat: fruits, vegetables, beans, lean proteins, and whole grains.

 There is plenty of research to support a low-fat lifestyle, just as there is strong evidence that you can lose weight by cutting carbs.
 Different approaches work for different people, but if you want to slim down, cutting back on added sugars is consistent advice across all programs.

-One more note on added sugars: Whether you call it agave, cane juice, maple syrup, brown rice syrup, fruit juice concentrate, date sugar or any of the 61 names for added sugar, they all spell trouble for your health and your waistline.
+One more note on added sugars: Whether you call it agave, cane juice, maple syrup, brown rice syrup, fruit juice concentrate, date sugar, or any of the 61 names for added sugar, they all spell trouble for your health and your waistline.

 3. Eat more whole foods

 I’m in favor of any program that promotes whole foods over hyper-processed fare, and this is one thing the popular diet plans can agree on.
-Overly processed foods have been linked to weight gain, perhaps because many unhealthy packaged foods (think: potato chips, ice cream, frozen pizza, cookies and the like) lack the fiber found in many whole foods, including vegetables.
+Overly processed foods have been linked to weight gain, perhaps because many unhealthy packaged foods (think: potato chips, ice cream, frozen pizza, cookies, and the like) lack the fiber found in many whole foods, including vegetables.
 Fiber helps fill us up, and research suggests that by simply adding more fiber to your menu, you can lose weight nearly as well as a more complicated approach.
 Consistently choosing whole foods is one way to do this.